latolukasz/beeorm-doc/docs/plugins/log_table.md

 }
 ```

+The log table created would be `_log_logs_CarEntity`.

-## Reading logs
+## Reading Logs

-You can read log events directly from MySQL log tables.
-Table structure is very simple and easy to understand.
+You have multiple options for reading log events from the MySQL log tables:

+ * Direct access to the log tables - The table structure is simple and straightforward, making it easy for you to directly access the logs.

-But also you can use `GetEntityLogs()` table to retrieve events in your code, as described in below example:
+ * Use `GetEntityLogs()` - This function allows you to retrieve log events within your code.
+Here's an example:

 ```go
 schema := engine.GetRegistry().GetEntitySchema("main.CarEntity")